MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Troubleshooting

 In some cases when you try to register a passkey, it gets stored locally in the Authenticator app but not registered on the authentication server.
 For example, the passkey provider might not be permitted, or the connection might time out.
-If you see an error that the passkey already exists, you need to first delete the passkey that was created locally in the Authenticator app before you can retry registration.
+If you try to register a passkey and see an error that the passkey already exists, delete the passkey that was created locally in Authenticator, and retry registration.

 To remove the passkey from Authenticator, click the *Trash* icon, then tap **Delete** to confirm.